 Ages to Expect The Wonder Weeks

-When your baby goes through a wonder week mental leap, there is an excellent change there will be some disrupted sleep in conjunction with the leap.
-Here are leaps to expect for a baby:
+When your baby goes through a wonder week mental leap, there is an excellent chance there will be some disrupted sleep in conjunction with the leap.

-Once baby leaves babyhood and enters toddlerhood, you will see more leaps at these ages
+Once baby leaves babyhood and enters toddlerhood, you will even see three more leaps.

 Read up on 7 Milestones During the First Year